jca64/lab-exercise/README.md

 **Program Description:**

-This program takes two integers as input and adds them together
+This program takes two integers as input and prints their sums